iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 It works!
 We now have a reactive application that's non-blocking at every layer.

 The key point in reactive applications is to use reactive types and operators defined on them to achieve the result we want.
 This follows the principles of functional programming too because the (immutable) values we're building are actually descriptions of our program.
 This means nothing is run while we're building our stream.
 We build small building blocks and combine them into a larger program.
-It is eventually run when there is a subscription to our stream.
+The entire program is eventually run when there is a subscription to our stream.
 For this application, it is taken care of by Spring WebFlux.

 ## 3. Next Steps